 Public Health is encouraging schools to use the Healthy School Approach to promote and enhance the health of students, school staff and the whole community!

-During the 2019-20 school year, Public Health is offering a limited number of grants to support healthy schools in the Wellington, Dufferin, and Guelph region.
-Get details about the grant and to complete our online application form.
-Grants will be provided on a first come first serve basis.
-Applications will be accepted until November 15, 2019.
+During the 2019-20 school year, Public Health offered a limited number of grants to support healthy schools in the Wellington, Dufferin, and Guelph regions.
+Grants were provided on a first-come, first-served basis.

 What is the Healthy Schools Approach?

 A Healthy Schools Approach follows a six-step process and uses the Ministry of Education’s Foundations for a Healthy School framework (PDF, 37 pages, 5 MB).
 The video clip below describes this process.